pspdev/pspdev.github.io/README.md

 export PATH=$PATH:$PSPDEV/bin
 ```

+This can simply be done with `nano ~/.bashrc`.
+To save press Ctrl+X, then press y, then enter/return twice.
+After that run `source ~/.bashrc` to apply the changes.

 That's it, now the PSPDEV toolchain can be used to build PSP software.
+Below are some examples of programs and how to run them.
+For testing on real hardware, check out [psplink](https://pspdev.github.io/psplinkusb/).

 ## Basic programs